MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Performing-Networking-Tasks.md

 Using the filter statement `IPEnabled=True and DHCPEnabled=False` avoids enabling DHCP where it's already enabled.

-### Releasing and Renewing DHCP Leases on Specific Adapters
+### Releasing and renewing DHCP leases on specific adapters

 Instances of the **Win32_NetworkAdapterConfiguration** class has `ReleaseDHCPLease` and `RenewDHCPLease` methods.
 Both are used in the same way.
 In general, use these methods if you only